MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaAccessReview.md

       \[RecurrenceCount \<Int32?\>\]: The count of recurrences, if the value of recurrenceEndType is occurrences, or 0 otherwise.
       \[RecurrenceEndType \<String\>\]: How the recurrence ends.
 Possible values: never, endBy, occurrences, or recurrenceCount.
-If it is never, then there is no explicit end of the recurrence series.
+If it's never, then there's no explicit end of the recurrence series.
-If it is endBy, then the recurrence ends at a certain date.
+If it's endBy, then the recurrence ends at a certain date.
-If it is occurrences, then the series ends after recurrenceCount instances of the review have completed.
+If it's occurrences, then the series ends after recurrenceCount instances of the review have completed.
       \[RecurrenceType \<String\>\]: The recurrence interval.
-Possible vaules: onetime, weekly, monthly, quarterly, halfyearly or annual.
+Possible values: onetime, weekly, monthly, quarterly, halfyearly or annual.
     \[RemindersEnabled \<Boolean?\>\]: Indicates whether sending reminder emails to reviewers is enabled.
   \[StartDateTime \<DateTime?\>\]: The DateTime when the review is scheduled to be start.
 This could be a date in the future.